Ordering Laptops

 Selection of the laptop and supplier

-You are free to select a laptop given the constraints that are described in the Mobile Electronic Work Facilities Scheme.
+You are free to select a laptop within the constraints of the Mobile Electronic Work Facilities Scheme.
+To streamline purchasing and support, CoolBlue is our contracted, recommended supplier.

 Constraints to consider include:

-• the supplier (must be in the EU);
+- the supplier (must be in the EU), with CoolBlue as the recommended default;

 If you need assistance or advice for the selection, contact the CT Helpdesk.